14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-second-day.md

 After some examples of “rewinding the brain” he got to the point of the talk: to makes us see what Progressive Enhancement is supposed to be.

-> The web doesn’t work as a platform.
+> "The web doesn’t work as a platform.
 If you put something in the web everyone will get access to something if you build it in the right way.
-It’s not all or nothing.
+It’s not all or nothing."

 We need to count to what we can’t predict.
 When an escalator fails, it becomes stairs.
 We need to build more escalators.
 HTML and CSS are both fault tolerant where as JavaScript is not.